john-science/python_for_scientists/classes/17_testing_projects/lecture_17.md

     Make it right.
     Make it fast.

-Today we'll talk about that second thing: let's make sure our code is *right* (producing the desired outputs).
+Today we'll talk about that second thing: let's make sure our code is *right* (that it produces the desired outputs).
 And the only way to know if your code is *right* is to test it.

 #### Different Types of Software Tests